National Capitol DX Association's

 Envelopes sent by our users are distributed to the various sorters

-after a certain period of time.
-Given the variations in the way we
+back after a certain period of time.
+Given the variations

-distribute materials to the sorters, it can take as long as two
+in the way we distribute materials to the sorters, it can take as

 Since the IARU Bureau system exists to serve the senders of cards